annacakes281/annas-cookbook-blog/README.md

 The homepage is the mainpage where a user lands on when going to the blog.
 There are different areas and sections that a user can interact with.

-- The navigation bar where the logo sits, several navigation links that change depending whether a user is 'autenticated' or a 'superuser', my profile page, a search bar, and a motto.
-This becomes collapsable when viewed on smaller screens.
+- The navigation bar where the logo sits, several navigation links that change depending whether a user is 'authenticated' or a 'superuser', my profile page, a search bar, and a motto.
+This becomes collapsible when viewed on smaller screens.
 - About section that has a small paragraph about the blog, as well as a 'add new recipe' button that is only visible if the user is a 'superuser'.
 - The recipe view where the user can see all the posts of the recipes.
 A photo, the author, the title, date posted, number of likes and number of hearts can be seen.
 This view is also paginated.
 - Recipes for Everyone section which has two categories that a user can click on which will take them to a new page to view the different posts in relation to these.